susanxu3/BMI702/README.md

 For a given patient or rare disease, the system produces:

-- Ranked list of candidate drugs for repurposing, scored by mechanistic relevance
+- Candidate drugs for repurposing, scored by mechanistic relevance
-- Evidence chains tracing each hypothesis from variant → gene → pathway → drug
+- Evidence tracing each from variant → gene → pathway → drug
-- Cell-type context identifying which cell types are likely affected
+- Cell-type context
-- Safety and contraindication flags
+- Safety flags
 - Literature support